How to manage hair loss due to stress?

 Why this article?
 Understand, act, soothe

-This article aims to shed light on the mechanisms by which stress can cause hair loss, identify distinctive signs, and propose natural and effective solutions to counter this phenomenon.
-By highlighting nutritional supplements for hair and stress management practices, this article offers a holistic approach, in line with the values of D-LAB NUTRICOSMETICS.
+This article aims to shed light on the mechanisms by which stress can cause hair loss, to identify distinctive signs, and to propose natural and effective solutions to counter this phenomenon.
+By highlighting hair supplements and stress management practices, this article offers a holistic approach, in line with the values of D-LAB NUTRICOSMETICS.

-Also discover flagship products such as hair supplements and hair loss supplements for a radiant and healthy mane.
+Also discover the flagship products such as hair dietary supplements and dietary supplements for hair loss for radiant, healthy hair.

 I. Link between hair loss and stress

-Stress triggers a cascade of hormonal reactions in the body, notably the release of cortisol, often referred to as the "stress hormone."
-Cortisol can disrupt the hair life cycle, accelerating the shedding phase (telogen) and shortening the growth phase (anagen).
-This disruption leads to faster hair loss, a decrease in hair density, and weakened hair.
+Stress triggers a cascade of hormonal reactions in the body, including the release of cortisol, often called the "stress hormone".
+Cortisol can disrupt the hair life cycle, by accelerating the shedding phase (telogen) and shortening the growth phase (anagen).
+This disruption leads to faster hair loss, reduced hair density, and weakened hair.

 The hair life cycle and its imbalance during periods of stress